Plane Passenger Falls Ill on Flight Full of Doctors

 “Dr. Aycock jumped right in and we administered the oxygen source,” Grant told NBC News.
 “The Southwest Airlines crew were impressive in their response.
 They left the medical bag for us and a male staff was constantly updating the pilot and discussing if an emergency landing was required.”

-Aycock believes the patient’s state of semi-consciousness arose from a shortage in fluid intake during the flight and medication for the patient’s restless leg syndrome.
+Aycock believes the patient’s state of semi-consciousness arose from a shortage in fluid intake during the flight.
 Dr. Corry, however, said the gentleman had taken the medication with an alcoholic drink which he suspects caused the semi-consciousness.

 “From what I heard last, the patient refused to seek emergency care after he landed as his condition was back to normal,” Aycock said.
 “I am sure he will follow-up for his condition though.”